adnanahtas/adnanahtas/readme.md

 ## 🚀 About Me

-- AI and ML projects that solve real-world issues is what i am most interested to work on!
+- AI and ML projects that solve real-world issues is what I am most interested to work on!
 - 🔭 I’m currently working on:
   - An AI-based Room and Meeting Scheduler for offices around the world.
   - An AI-powered Budgeting App.